Our (river)

-The Our (/lb/; /fr/, /de/) is a river in Belgium, Luxembourg and Germany.
-It is a left-hand tributary of the river Sauer/Sûre.
-Its total length is 78 km.
+Our (/lb/; /fr/, /de/) is a river in Belgium, Luxembourg and Germany.
+It is a left-hand tributary of the Sauer/Sûre.
+Its length is 96 km, and it drains a basin of 668 km2.

-The source of the Our is in the High Fens in southeastern Belgium, near Manderfeld.
-It flows southwards, more or less along the German-Belgian border, and after Ouren, along the German-Luxembourg border.
+The source lies in the High Fens in southeastern Belgium, near Manderfeld.
+The river flows southwards along the German–Belgian border, then from Ouren onward along the German–Luxembourg border.
 The historic town of Vianden lies on the Our.
-The Our empties into the Sauer in Wallendorf.
+It empties into the Sauer near Wallendorf.

 Course

 The river rises in the eastern Ardennes and western Eifel on Belgian soil.
-Its source near the village of Losheimergraben lies northeast of the Eichelsberg mountain (653 m) at 643 m near the B 265.
+Its source near Losheimergraben lies northeast of the Eichelsberg mountain (653 m) at 643 m, near the B 265.
 Just a few hundred metres away is the source of the River Kyll.
-The Our initially follows the B 265, which is also the Belgian-German state border.
-The river continues alternating between Belgium and Germany.
-From the tripoint by the Europa Monument between Ouren (B), Sevenig (D) and Lieler (L) it runs almost entirely on the German-Luxembourg border until it reaches Wallendorf in Germany where it empties into the Sauer.
+The Our initially follows the B 265, also the Belgian–German border.
+From the tripoint by the Europa Monument between Ouren (Belgium), Sevenig (Germany), and Lieler (Luxembourg), it runs almost entirely on the German–Luxembourg border until Wallendorf.
 It generally meanders from north to south.

-For the section where it runs along the German-Luxembourg border the Our is a jointly managed condominium (the "Joint German-Luxembourg Sovereign Area").
-Unilateral sovereignty only begins at the respective shore.
-In its upper reaches between Germany and Belgium, the state border lies, as is normal on the thalweg of the river.
+For the section along the German–Luxembourg border, the Our is a jointly managed condominium (the "Joint German–Luxembourg Sovereign Area").
+Unilateral sovereignty begins only at the respective shore.
+In the upper reaches between Germany and Belgium, the border lies on the thalweg.